Data-Driven Structured Policy Iteration for Homogeneous Distributed Systems: Analysis and Proofs

-In this section, we initiate the building blocks and tools that we need for the proofs and the analysis of our algorithm.
-We first provide some insight on how our setup is connected to the classic model-based LQR machinery and some previously established results that we leverage from the literature.
-Next, we present some lemmas that will be used later on in the proof of the main results in \Cref{sec:analysis}.
+In this section, we provide the building blocks needed for the proofs and analysis of our algorithm.
+We first provide some insights on how the setup is connected to the classic model-based LQR machinery and some previously established results that we leverage from the literature.
+The main proofs then follows.